RunJMC-Dev/RunLights/README.md

 ## Current CLI scaffold
 - Entry point: `python runlights_cli.py <name>` (runs without installing; uses local `src/`).
-- Config: reads `./config.toml` by default; can override with `--config path/to/config.toml`.
-- Behavior today: resolves the console binding in config, then attempts IPC to the tray (not implemented yet).
-If the tray isn’t running, it prints the resolved binding and exits non-zero.
+- Behavior today: forwards the console name to the tray via IPC (not implemented yet).
+If the tray isn’t running, it exits non-zero with a warning.
-- Next step: implement tray IPC (named pipe/TCP) and direct-apply fallback.
+- Next step: implement tray IPC (named pipe/TCP) and direct-apply fallback; the tray will resolve the name using config bindings.

 ## Roadmap
 - Decide on Python version and dependency set.